mastro94/VisualAnalytics_2425/README.md

 ## Visualizations
 The application presents multiple coordinated views, each one with possibility selection of year and analysis variable of interest by the user:

-- **Choropleth Heatmap**: Visualizes prevalence or incidence for each country by using color intensity scale, projecting these infos over a global map, reflecting the numerical variation related to the chosen metric.
+- **Choropleth Map**: Visualizes prevalence or incidence for each country by using color intensity scale, projecting these infos over a global map, reflecting the numerical variation related to the chosen metric.
 - **Bubble Chart**: Analyzes smokers vs. MS cases for each WHO region (African,Americas,European,Western Pacific,South-East Asia,Eastern Mediterranean macro regions), with bubble size representing the MS-to-smoker ratio.
 - **Stacked Bar Chart**: Chart related to proportions of MS subtypes with respect to WHO macro-regions.
 - **Parallel Coordinates Chart**: Represents temporal evolution of metrics by WHO region across time periods.
-- **PCA Clustering Plot**: Visualizes three clustering options: (i) 2-variable MS-only clustering, (ii) 4-variable clustering with prevalence/incidence/onset/cases, and (iii) MS + Smoking combined clustering.
+- **PCA Clustering Plot**: Visualizes three clustering options: (i) 2-variable MS-only clustering, (ii) 4-variable clustering with prevalence/incidence/age onset/cases, and (iii) MS + Smoking combined clustering.

 These visualizations offer exploration of:
 - Regional patterns and temporal trends
-- Lifestyle risk correlations (e.g., smoking)
+- Lifestyle risk correlations (e.g. smoking)
 - Disease heterogeneity
 - Discover of hidden clustering patterns between countries